The 12 best New Year’s destinations to celebrate around the world

 Crowds dress in white to bring good luck to the new year and flock to Copacabana Beach for a massive seaside party celebrating reveillon (New Year’s Eve).

-The mid-summer festivities along the 4km stretch of sand are filled with samba music, sprays of champagne and a massive 20-minute fireworks display enjoyed by two-million revellers on the beach and on cruise ships.
+The mid-summer festivities along the 4 kilometre stretch of sand are filled with samba music, sprays of champagne and a massive 20-minute fireworks display enjoyed by two-million revellers on the beach and on cruise ships.

 Never heard of Kiribati?
 This tiny nation, which consists of 33 atolls and islands, is scattered across 3.5 million square kilometres of the South Pacific and is home to less than 100,000 people.
-Just west of the International Date Line, the Line Islands and Kiritimati also happen to be the first place in the world to celebrate the new year.
+Just west of the International Date Line, the Line Islands and Kiritimati are the first places in the world to celebrate the new year.

 If you’d like somewhere a bit more on the beaten path, Samoa switched to the same time zone as Kiribati in 2011.